renoki-co/cashier-register/README.md

 Make sure to call `resetQuotas` after the billing cycle resets.

-For example, you can extend the default Webhook controller that Laravel Cashier comes with and implement the `invoice.payment_succeeded` event handler:
+For example, you can extend the default Stripe Webhook controller that Laravel Cashier comes with and implement the `invoice.payment_succeeded` event handler:

 ```php
 <?php